MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/get-started-azureps.md

 mstsc /v:xx.xxx.xx.xxx
 ```

-Supply the same username/password combination you used when creating the VM to log in.
+Supply the same username/password combination you used when creating the VM to sign in.

 ## Create a Linux Virtual Machine